Use scarves and jam to the music.

 · Let them hop in the bird nest; pretend to feed your baby bird.

-· Water outside can be a simple fun activity - fine motor skills, aim, and artistic creativity with water!
+· Water outside can be a simple fun activity - fine motor skills, aim, and artistic creativity!

-· Same with squeezing water out of clean sponges and into a bucket.
+· Squeeze water out of clean sponges and into a bucket.

 · Bubbles are great for breathe control.
 Try to pop them with fingers, wrists, feet, elbows, etc.

-· Go for a magic carpet ride around the house on an old blanket or towel. · Try different speeds/directions, add gentle stops (more abrupt as your child's balance/reaction improves).
+Go for a magic carpet ride around the house on an old blanket or towel.
+Try different speeds/directions, and add gentle stops (more abrupt as your child's balance/reaction improves).